anthonyhungnguyen/internship/module-3-java/README.md

 ### Abstract

-- Same same as interface but contains more
+- Same as interface but contains more
 - Two types of methods:
   - abstract method - empty method
   - normal method